rozbb/draft-waict-transparency/waict-signalling.md

 ## Client Behavior

+When an origin is using WAICT, all requests made with a matching [top-level navigation initiator origin](https://fetch.spec.whatwg.org/#ref-for-request-top-level-navigation-initiator-origin) will be impacted by the WAICT security policy.

-Upon parsing a valid WAICT enforcement header, the client SHOULD store the WAICT `mode` for this origin for at most `max-age` seconds.
-This value only needs to be stored for this top-level origin; it SHOULD NOT be exposed to requests from different top-level sites.
+When processing a response to same-origin request (that is the request's origin matches its top-level navigation initiator origin) clients MUST check for valid WAICT enforcement response headers and SHOULD store the WAICT `mode` for this origin for at most `max-age` seconds from the present.

-If the client uses partitioned storage by origin and this header is set on a third-party domain, the client SHOULD NOT store it.
-WAICT is only effective in a first-party context.
+However, WAICT does not impact requests made to a WAICT-enforcing domain in other top-level contexts if those top level-contexts do not advertise WAICT themselves.
+Clients MUST ignore WAICT headers set on responses whose origin does not match their current top-level navigation initiator origin.
+An example:

+* `foo.com` and `bar.com` both embed resources located on each others domains
+* `foo.com` uses WAICT and sets an enforcement header. `bar.com` does not use WAICT.
+* Clients which navigate to pages on `foo.com` will enforce WAICT on sub-resource requests, including those for `bar.com`.
+* Clients which navigate to `bar.com` will not enforce WAICT, even when loading sub-resources from `foo.com`.

-There may be situations in which clients are unable to store this record.
+There may be situations in which clients are unable to store the WAICT enforcement mode.
 For example, clients may not have access to long-term state (e.g. they are running in a private browsing mode).
 Such clients SHOULD store the record for as long as they are able.

 A client encountering a WAICT enforcement header for an origin for the first time MUST treat all previously cached responses for that origin as stale.

 If the client had a previously stored WAICT record for an origin, it will overwrite it with the new configuration if:

-* The new record is mode 'enforce' and the previous record was mode 'audit', or
+* The new record is mode `enforce` and the previous record was mode `audit`, or
-* The new record and old record indicate the same mode and the effective `max-age` is further in the future.
+* The new record and old record indicate the same mode and the new record's expiry time (`max-age` seconds from the present) is further in the future.

 When a client has a stored and unexpired WAICT record for an origin, the client MUST check that each response is valid according to the provided WAICT manifest and transparency proof (see [the proof specification](waict-proofs.md)).
 If a response is invalid then the client MUST follow the enforcement requirements laid out below.